 - Types: Cut-resistant, heat-resistant, chemical-resistant, electrical-insulated gloves

-- Tips: Choose gloves by hazard, check breakthrough times, discard torn or worn gloves
+- Tips: Choose gloves by hazard, check breakthrough times, and discard torn or worn gloves

 - Standards: EN 388 (mechanical risks), EN 407 (thermal risks), ANSI 105